samumantha/2021-03-17-testing-hackathon/title.md

 # CodeRefinery mini-hackathon on software testing

-### Bring your code and learn how to implement tests with the help of a mentor!
+### Bring your code and learn how to write tests for it with the help of a mentor!

 ---